brianrabern/LogicSkills/Evaluation/countermodels/notes.md

 # Countermodel Checker

-Evaluate whether a user-supplied structure is a **countermodel** to a given sentence/argument
+Evaluates whether a user- or LLM-supplied structure is a **countermodel** to a given sentence or argument.
+(Arguments are converted into conditional sentences by conjoining the premises and the domain constraint into the antecedent and setting the consequent to the conclusion.)

 A **countermodel** is a fully specified interpretation that makes the sentence **false**.
-This system checks countermodels by converting them to SMT-LIB and verifying satisfiability using Z3.
+The system checks countermodels by converting them to SMT-LIB assertions, merging them with the negation of the sentence, and checking satisfiability using Z3.

 ---